Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Introduction

 \paragraph*{Related Work.}

-Low average stretch spanning trees have been introduced by Alon et al.~\cite{AlonKPW95} who obtained an average stretch of $ 2^{O (\sqrt{\log n \log \log n})} $ and also gave a lower bound of $ \Omega (\log n) $ on the average stretch.
+Low-stretch trees have been introduced by Alon et al.~\cite{AlonKPW95} who obtained an average stretch of $ 2^{O (\sqrt{\log n \log \log n})} $ and also gave a lower bound of $ \Omega (\log n) $ on the average stretch.
 The first construction with polylogarithmic average stretch was given by Elkin et al.~\cite{ElkinEST08}.
 Further improvements~\cite{AbrahamBN08,KoutisMP11} culminated in the state-of-the-art construction of Abraham and Neiman~\cite{AbrahamN12} with average stretch $ O(\log n \log \log n) $.
-All these trees with polylogarithmic average stretch can be computed in time $ \tilde O (m) $.\footnote{Throughout this paper we will use $ \tilde O (\cdot) $-notation to suppress factors that are polylogarithmic in $ n $.}
+All these trees with polylogarithmic average stretch can be computed in time $ \tilde O (m) $.\footnote{Throughout this paper we will use $ \tilde O (\cdot) $-notation to suppress factors that are polylogarithmic in $ n $.} To the best of our knowledge, all known algorithms in parallel and distributed models of computation~\cite{BlellochGKMPT14,GhaffariKKLP15,HaeuplerL18} are based on the scheme of Alon et al.\ and thus do not provide polylogarithmic stretch guarantees.